EEymann/GrandCanyon/README.md

 _There are no known bugs at this time._

-## Support and contact details

-_For questions or concerns email Liz at elizabeth.eymann@gmail.com_

 ## Technologies Used

 _This project was created primarily using HTML and CSS.
 Javascript was used to implement Google Translate._